Things to see and do - Chantilly

 These stalls dating from the time of the Duke of Aumale are still occupied by horses and ponies.
 The museum sheds light on the evolution of the horse's place in civilisation by means of old artefacts and documents, as well as interactive terminals and short films; hippology and horse-related occupations (blacksmithing, horse-racing betting) are also featured.
 The highlight of the tour is the dressage demonstration that ends the visit.

 Standing in the middle of a lake, this fine building bequeathed to the Institut de France by the Duc d'Aumale, consists of the petit château, highlighting the history of the Condé family, with its apartments decorated with fine wood panelling and works of art; and the grand château, built in the Renaissance style for the Duc d'Aumale, and which houses his eclectic yet impressive art collection; the santuario includes works by Raphael and Gilippino Lippi, as well as miniatures by Jean Fouquet.

-Laid out by Le Nôtre for the Grand Condé, it dazzled Louis XIV.
-The Sun King, jealous as he was, wished to have the same water games for himself at Versailles!
-Even if very little remains of the work of Le Nôtre, strolling through, you will discover the superb English garden (1820) sprinkled with «monuments», St John's Chapel built by Anne de Montmorency in 1538, a fan shaped waterfall, the Hamlet (1775), witches earlier than that at Trianon, the Grand Canal and the English Channel.
+Laid out by Le Nôtre for the Great Condé, it dazzled Louis XIV.
+The Sun King, prone to envy as he was, wished to have the same water feature for himself at Versailles!
+Even if very little remains of Le Nôtre's hand, as you stroll through, you will see the superb landscaped garden (1820) dotted with "monuments", the Chapel le St Jean, a chapel built by Anne de Montmorency in 1538, a fan-shaped waterfall, the Hamlet (1774), which foreshadowed that at Trianon, the Grand Canal and the Manche.